eliza-da/WD-Seatwork-3-/readme.md

 1. Landing Page

-Central Display: The landing page features a welcoming animation of Snoopy to set the tone.
+-Central Display: The landing page features a welcoming animation of Snoopy to set the tone.
-Two Main Buttons: Clearly labeled buttons for "Headers" and "Footers" to guide you through the collection.
+-Two Main Buttons: Clearly labeled buttons for "Headers" and "Footers" to guide you through the collection.
-Headers Button: Click this button to explore the range of static and animated headers.
+-Headers Button: Click this button to explore the range of static and animated headers.
-Footers Button: Click this button to delve into the selection of static and animated footers.
+-Footers Button: Click this button to delve into the selection of static and animated footers.

-Headers Section:
+2. Headers Section:
-Static Headers Gallery: Browse through a variety of classic Snoopy header designs.
+-Static Headers Gallery: Browse through a variety of classic Snoopy header designs.
 Hover over each design for a quick preview.
-Animated Headers Gallery: View dynamic headers with Snoopy animations.
+-Animated Headers Gallery: View dynamic headers with Snoopy animations.
 Click on each design for a full-screen demo.

-Footers Section:
+3. Footers Section:
-Static Footers Gallery: Peruse a collection of charming static footers featuring Snoopy.
+-Static Footers Gallery: Peruse a collection of charming static footers featuring Snoopy.
-Animated Footers Gallery: Discover footers with playful Snoopy animations.
+-Animated Footers Gallery: Discover footers with playful Snoopy animations.
 Click on each design to see it in action.

 ### Submission Criteria
 1. Headers and Footers: